marcelotto/spread2rdf/README.md

 end
 ```

-Another usage for templates is the definition of a sequence of columns in worksheet
+Another usage for templates is the definition of a sequence of columns in a worksheet
 definition, by calling the ```include``` method with the template name (in this case
-as Ruby symbol) inside of a worksheet definition (at the appropriate position).
+as Ruby symbol) in a worksheet definition (at the appropriate position).

 Example:
 ```ruby